Exxon Mobil sees dip in oil, gas output this year

 A landslide at a quarry there in January caused 25 deaths and raised worries about the development.

-Exxon shares closed down 1.2 percent at $84.83 in regular trading Thursday on the New York Stock Exchange, lagging a 1 percent rise in the CBOE oil companies index .OIX.
+Exxon shares were down 1.1 percent at $84.90 in afternoon trading on the New York Stock Exchange, lagging a 0.9 percent rise in the CBOE oil companies index .OIX.

-Reporting By Matt Daily in New York; additional reporting by Braden Reddall in San Francisco; Editing by John Wallace, Gerald E. McCormick and Tim Dobbyn
+Reporting By Matt Daily in New York; additional reporting by Braden Reddall in San Francisco; Editing by John Wallace and Gerald E. McCormick